scrapy/scrapy/docs/intro/tutorial.rst

   This method is responsible for parsing the response data and extracting scraped data (as scraped items) and more URLs to follow.

-  The :meth:`~scrapy.spider.Spider.parse` method is in charge of processing the response and returning scraped data (as :class:`~scrapy.item.Item` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).
+  The :meth:`~scrapy.spiders.Spider.parse` method is in charge of processing the response and returning scraped data (as :class:`~scrapy.item.Item` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).